Community connections is a service available through the NDIS.

 Local area coordinators will also help people with disability apply for the NDIS and start their plan.

-If your child is younger than 9, read Our Guideline – Early connections for information on the support available.
+If your child is younger than 9, read about Early connections for information on the support available.

-If you are aged 65 or older, we will provide you information on your local aged care services.
+If you’re aged 65 or older, we’ll provide you information on your local aged care services.

 Community connections can include things like help to access information, talking about how to access mainstream and community supports, or help to apply to the NDIS.

-It is available even if you are not eligible for the NDIS.
+Community connections are available even if you aren’t eligible for the NDIS.
+Learn more about the NDIS eligibility criteria.

 Being involved in your community can support wellbeing and keep you connected to the people and places in your area that build on this.
-Community connections can help you to do what is important to you.
+Community connections can help you do what’s important to you.
 This can include finding supports you need to be more independent and do more of the things you enjoy in your local community.

 When we say ‘you’, we mean a person aged 9 to 64 with disability.